wow-signal-dev/metadata-remote/REVIEWS.md

 ---

+> "Man, this is GREAT, just installed it and it works like a charm.
+I can finally remove the old MB Picard and use this from my phone without the need to rdp into my windows machine.
+Big thumbs up!!"
+>
+> @andyxpert

+---

 > "This is incredible, and fills a unique niche that no other tool accomplishes (or well, Ampache is the only headless server that writes tag changes to file, but it's incredibly clunky.) ...Awesome, thank you - this is a huge level up!"
 >
 > — u/fistful_of_dollars